-You’ve probably heard plenty about artificial intelligence.
+You’ve probably heard plenty about AI in content marketing.

 About how it’ll transform marketing as we know it.